michael-steinert-repository/KubernetesEssentials/README.md

 - A Persistent Volume stores Data beyond the Pod Lifecycle, therefore it does not matter if a Pod fails or moves to a different Node
 - **PersistentVolume** is a Storage Resource provided by an Administrator
-- **PersistentVolumeClaim** is a User's Request for and claim to to a Persistent Volume
+- **PersistentVolumeClaim** is a Request from a User for and claim to to a Persistent Volume
 - **StorageClass** describes the PArameters for a Class of Storage for which PersistentVolumes can be dynamically provided

 <hr>